Are your students struggling with writing completing sentences? In this post, I share ideas for supporting young writers.

 - Augie is a snuggly boy he is adorable. (run on)

 Then, review and correct those sentences.
 Students might be able to recognize an incomplete sentence, but do they have tools to fix it?
-That’s where the beauty of a foundation of grammar helps: students get to decide how they manipulate each sentence.
+That’s where the beauty of a foundation of grammar helps: students get to decide how they fix each sentence.

-Sure, grammar rules are meant to be broken, but first, students must understand the rules.
+Sure, grammar rules are meant to be broken, but first, students must understand the rules and clearly communicate.
 This is never more true than with writing complete sentences.